-Article 3.5 Examination of practical modules
+Article 3.6 Examination of practical modules

 - 1. For practical modules, active and visible participation in the research training as well as the approval of a (research) report written by the student are required for passing the examination. - 2.
 The assessment of internal practical modules and the written report of such modules will be conducted by one staff member. - 3.
-The assessment of a external research training project will be conducted by an internal examiner and an external supervisor.
+The assessment of a external research training project will be conducted by the internal examiner advised by an external supervisor.